Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Introduction

 Concurrently, the emergence of internet-scale, broadly capable Foundation Models (FMs) offers an opportunity to fundamentally rethink how autonomous systems are designed, deployed, and operated.
-Trained on vast and diverse datasets, these models capture broad priors about the world and have achieved breakthroughs in vision, language, and multi-modal reasoning.
+Trained on vast and diverse datasets, these models capture broad priors about the world and have achieved breakthroughs in vision, language, and mfultimodal reasoning.
 Building on this momentum, a substantial body of work has explored how to adapt pretrained FMs for robot control \cite{lynch2020language, luketina2019survey, kim2024openvla, kawaharazuka2025vision}.
-Within the space domain, Large Language Model (LLM)-driven spacecraft autonomy is beginning to emerge---for instance, in systems that directly map textual commands to control inputs \cite{carrasco2025large, carrasco2025visual, zucchelli2025fine} or perform semantic reasoning over multimodal inputs \cite{foutter2025space-llava}.
+Within the space domain, Large Language Model (LLM)-driven spacecraft autonomy is beginning to emerge, as demonstrated by systems that directly map textual commands to control inputs \cite{carrasco2025large, carrasco2025visual, zucchelli2025fine} and by approaches that perform semantic reasoning over multimodal inputs \cite{foutter2025space-llava}.
 However, these approaches typically assume closed-loop operation and relegate most of the dynamics and constraint handling to lower-level controllers.
-This paradigm is poorly suited to aerospace applications, which require trajectory-level safety guarantees and operate in environments with virtually zero tolerance for error.
+While effective for many robotic applications with relatively large instantaneous feasible sets, this paradigm is limited in aerospace settings.
+In such cases, safety must be enforced at the trajectory level, and the admissible state–control space is tightly constrained, necessitating planning approaches that explicitly account for dynamics and constraints.
 Moreover, although spacecraft dynamics are known with far greater precision than those of terrestrial robots (e.g., locomotion involving contact forces), current FM-based methods do not make intrinsic use of this analytical structure during policy generation.
 Instead, they rely on data-driven approximations that lack formal verification, limiting their suitability for safety-critical space missions.